finnthedawg/ml_svm/README.md

 'C' : [ 1, 10, 100, 1000]
 'cv' : 10
 ```
-We obtained the following parameters and results.
+I obtained the following parameters and results.
 Interestingly, the model performed better on the test data than on the training data set.

 ```
 Parameters chosen after 10 folds: